TLanetteRose/TLPPortfolio/codenotes.md

 ### 12/20/2021

 Good morning.
 My hope is to finish my portfolio today.
 Then I can work on my resume.
+Question: What does visually-hidden mean and why is it important?

 ---